CS4013-Software-Development-Project/UL-Timetable/README.md

 Start the program and run the `import` task.
 This will load all defaults from the provided CSV files.

-Next, try the `view` command to display your default timetable.
+Next, try the `main.java.view` command to display your default timetable.

 ## Manual build